hoonzis/hoonzis.github.io/_drafts/2016-02-25-generating-payoff-charts-fsharp-javascript.md

 }
 ```
 Now let's see how we can generate the payoff chart from the *coveredCall* variable.

-- Let's forget the pricing of options
-- How can we generate the payoff chart of any strategy?
+We will put aside the pricing of options, let's assume that we already have the prices (the are stored in the Pricing variable of each leg).
+How can we generate the payoff chart of any strategy?

-- Chart is a composition of lines connecting X,Y coordinates
-- The Y coordinate reflects the value of the option, so how do we calculate it?
+Chart is just a composition of lines connecting X,Y coordinates, the Y coordinate reflects the value of the option.
+The value of the option is not the premium, but expresses how much I can earn if I exercise the option now.

-- How much I can earn if I exercise the option now - that is when the underlying share is at certain given level?
+In other words, how much do we earn if we exercise the option, when the underlying share is at certain given level?

 ```
 let optionValue option stockPrice =
 	match option.Kind with